Deep Machine Learning: A Beginner’s Guide to the Basics

 5. Fraud Detection:

-• Overview: Deep learning models analyze transaction data to identify patterns indicative of fraudulent behavior.
+• Overview: Deep machine learning models analyze transaction data to identify patterns indicative of fraudulent behavior.
 They can detect anomalies in financial transactions, credit card activities, and more.

 • Applications: